Livlong 365

 Like any other ultrasound, the KUB ultrasound test is safe and accurate.
 It is a painless and non-invasive procedure that uses high-frequency sound waves.
 Here, a hand-held device known as a transducer is used.
 It creates an image of the lower abdomen area based on echoes that are reflected.
 The graphs are obtained to aid the medical professionals in treating the patient correctly.

-Purpose of KUB Ultrasound Test
+KUB Ultrasound Purpose

 If you are experiencing renal or pelvic pain, your doctor is likely to assign you a KUB ultrasound.